MarkoGodra/SFND_2D_Feature_Tracking/README.md

 ### MP.8 Matches stats:
 Total matches on tested detector/descriptor pairs, where brute force matching is used with KNN selector and descriptor distance ratio of 0.8.
-Region of interest is reduced, and only features on preceding care are taken into account.
+Region of interest is reduced, and only features on preceding car are taken into account.

 | Det / Desc | Min Matches | Max Matches | Average Matches |
 | ---------- | ----------- | ----------- | --------------- |